lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 ### Unordered Choices With Repetitions in 1D {#unordered-choices-with-repetitions-in-1d .unnumbered}

-As with before, we are given a set of choices and make unordered selections, but now we are able to repeat our selections any number of times.
-Similarly we may wish to optimize under a constraint, exactly match a target value, or count the number of combinations that can match the target.
+As in the previous case we are given a set of choices and make unordered selections, but now we are able to repeat our selections any number of times.
+Similarly we might want to optimize under a constraint, exactly match a target value, or count the number of combinations that can match the target.

-Similar to before, the features will be the cumulative value so far, the current choice being considered, and the remaining constraint.
+Again, the features will be the current choice being considered, and the remaining constraint.
 However, instead of iterating over the different choices and taking a max or min of their inclusion or exclusion once per transition, the state transitions will iterate over all choices for every state, allowing for repetitions.

 Notable Problems: Coin Change (Minimize Coins), Coin Change (Count Ways), Word Break II